 a.s.r. life's liquidity management principle consists of three components.
 First, a well-diversified funding base in order to provide liquidity for cash management purposes.
 A portion of assets must be held in cash and invested in unencumbered marketable securities so it can be used for collateralised borrowing or asset sales.
-In order to cover liquidity needs in stress events a.s.r. life has committed repo-facilities in place to ensure liquidity under all market circumstances.
+In order to cover liquidity needs in stress events a.s.r. has committed repo-facilities in place to ensure liquidity under all market circumstances.
 Second, the strategic asset allocation should reflect the expected and contingent liquidity needs of liabilities.
 Finally, an adequate and up-to-date liquidity policy and contingency plan are in place to enable management to act effectively and efficiently in times of crisis.

-In managing the liquidity risk from financial liabilities, a.s.r. life holds liquid assets comprising cash and cash equivalents and investment grade securities for which there is an active and liquid market.
+In managing the liquidity risk from financial liabilities, a.s.r. relies on holding liquid assets comprising cash and cash equivalents and investment grade securities for which there is an active and liquid market.
 These assets can be readily sold to meet liquidity requirements.
-As at 31 December 2021, a.s.r. life had cash (€ 944 million), short-term deposits (€ 1,298 million) and liquid government bonds (€ 10,425 million).
-Furthermore a.s.r. life has access to committed cash facilities and an unsecured revolving credit facility in order to meet its liquidity needs in times of stress.
+As at 31 December 2022, a.s.r. life had cash (€ 918 million), short-term deposits (€ 700 million) and liquid government bonds (€ 5,036 million).

 The following table shows the contractual undiscounted cash flows of the insurance and financial liabilities.
 The insurance liabilities are including insurance contracts on behalf of policyholders and include the impact of expected lapses and mortality risk.
 Profit-sharing cash flows of insurance liabilities are not taken into account, nor are equities, property and swaptions.
-The insurance liabilities per 31 December 2020 have been restated to include the cash flows of the other life insurance.